Previously, I blogged about why being a entrepreneur can be depressing. I promised that I would write later about how not to be depressed.

 If you have not gotten the support of your spouse, when times get hard – and they inevitably will – the situation will only be worse for you.

 The best thing you can do is at the very beginning make sure that your significant other – and you – have realistically considered the challenges and sacrifices that you’re going to face.
+You can get expert support with payroll issue when you visit NominakHR.com, but no expert will help you get the support of your spouse.

 What kind of sacrifices?
 Primarily time and money.
 Lots of time and money.
 It may be that there is a tiny fraction of startups where the founders don’t have to dip into their savings to pay the bills.
 Yours isn’t going to be one of them.